ldijkman/super-graphing-data-logger/README.md

 \<meta http-equiv="refresh" content="60"\> reload htm page every 60 seconds

+progres bar on bottom to show when page reloads

+-

 changed time server to time.google.com  because of jumps to 1970 when i log each second

 time should not be read every time from time server